melaniebrgr/learning-computer-science/02-programming/02-data-structures/02-array.md

 JS arrays, which permit these operations, and therefore JS arrays are not true arrays.
 Considering this, true arrays almost seem not like a _real_ data structure but a primitive of computing.

+Comparing arrays and lists, if you want to random access a value you tend to want an array (O(1)).
+If you want to append or pop from a head or tail, you tend to want a list.

 ## ArrayBuffer

 Node does have something like an array, an **ArrayBuffer**.